hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Constructor Parameters**
+- Constructor Parameters are the ABI-encoded arguments passed to the contract's constructor during deployment.
 | Test no | Name                                                                     | Input                                          | Expected Response                                                   | Implemented |
 |--------|--------------------------------------------------------------------------|------------------------------------------------|---------------------------------------------------------------------|-------------|
 | 1      | Create contract with admin key and no constructor params                 | adminKey=valid, constructorParameters=empty    | Succeeds, contract deployed.                                        | N           |